U.S. judge blocks Qualcomm effort to put antitrust ruling on hold

 Shares in Qualcomm were down 0.5 percent to $76.73 after the ruling, which had been widely expected.

-U.S. District Judge Lucy Koh did not give a specific reason for denying Qualcomm’s motion but she did strike from the record several pieces of evidence that Qualcomm had tried to use to make its case, including a slide deck from internal Apple Inc (AAPL.O) documents that Qualcomm alleged was evidence of a coordinated effort inside the iPhone maker to harm Qualcomm financially.
+U.S. District Judge Lucy Koh did not give a specific reason for denying Qualcomm’s motion but she did strike from the record several pieces of evidence that Qualcomm had tried to use to make its case, including a slide deck from internal Apple Inc documents that Qualcomm alleged was evidence of a coordinated effort inside the iPhone maker to harm Qualcomm financially.
 Government regulators had objected to including the slide deck, which would have become part of the official record for higher courts to review.

 Qualcomm, which supplies modem chips to connect phones to wireless data networks, is fighting a May 21 decision by Koh in a case brought by the U.S. Federal Trade Commission.
 Koh ruled that Qualcomm’s patent licensing practices had “strangled competition” and directed the company to renegotiate licensing agreements with customers.